JunheePark0224/Pluna/CONTRIBUTING.md

 bash
 코드 복사
 git clone https://github.com/your-username/Pluna.git
-2. Set Up the Project
-Navigate to the project folder and install the dependencies:
+Navigate to the project folder and install the dependencies: bash

-bash
 코드 복사
 cd Pluna
 npm install
-3. Create a Branch
+2. Create a Branch
 Always create a new branch for your work:

 bash
 코드 복사
 git checkout -b feature/your-feature-name
-4. Code and Test
+3. Code and Test
 Follow the project’s coding conventions.
 Run local tests to ensure your changes work as intended.
-5. Submit a Pull Request (PR)
+4. Submit a Pull Request (PR)
 Push your branch to your forked repository: bash
 코드 복사